riyas2327/atlas-examples-terraform/setup/general.md

 ## Deploy with Terraform

-**Before provisioning, make sure you understand that Terraform will create real resources for the specified provider that cost money.
+**Before provisioning, make sure you understand that Terraform will create real resources for the specified provider that potentially cost money.
 If you're deploying a large infrastructure, remember to destroy it when you're done or it could get expensive.**

 The Terraform root module that you should be running all Terraform commands from is the directory of your project that contains the `terraform.tfvars` file.